Skip to main content

 Page components

 A Task Flow template is made up of a series of pages that are built out as React components.
-Any file that is not prefixed by an underscore (_) or nested in a directory that is prefixed with an underscore is a page.
+Any file that is not prefixed by a dash (-) or an underscore (_) or nested in a directory that is prefixed with a dash is a page.
 The name of the file maps directly to the name of the path in the URL to render that page.
 Note that the URL path includes the full path starting from the pages directory.
 So a the file /src/pages/my-taskflow/new.tsx will be accessible at the URL route /my-taskflow/new.
-STRUDEL Kit uses the Generouted library to autogenerate routes based on the file structure.
-Check out their documentation to understand all the conventions around file naming and page routing.
+STRUDEL Kit uses the TanStack Router library to handle routing throughout the app and to autogenerate routes based on the file structure in the src/pages directory.
+Check out the TanStack Router documentation to understand all the conventions around file naming and page routing.

 Layout components

-Most Task Flow templates have at least one _layout.tsx file.
-These files are wrapper components that wrap around all of the pages in their current level of nesting or lower.
+Some Task Flow templates have one or more _layout.tsx files.
+These files are wrapper components that wrap around all of the pages nested inside of their co-located _layout directories.
 These are used for layout elements that are common to multiple pages in a Task Flow like navigation or header elements.
+To better understand how layout components affect the component nesting/rendering, it can be helpful to look at the File-Based Routing section of the TanStack router docs.

 Inner page components

-On top of their page components, most Task Flows also have inner page components that separated into their own files.
-These are housed in the _components directory and are used within page components.
+Along with their page components, most Task Flows also have inner page components that are separated into their own files.
+These are housed in the -components directory and are used within page components.